How to Make a Butterfly Feeder

 Butterflies are magical creatures that grace us with their beauty.
 Their bright colors are a welcome addition to any garden.
 As with bees, they are essential pollinators.
 How do you attract them your yard?
 There are many plants that they love, but an easy way to attract butterflies to your garden is to make a butterfly feeder.

 I used mason line to hang my feeder.
 I used it because it’s made from a synthetic material that will not deteriorate as fast as natural twine.
 The feeder will hang outside in an area with little shelter and I wanted to make sure the rope holds through the whole season.
 The beads are optional.
 I like the way they dress up the feeder.
-Butterflies grace us with their beauty, so I decided to make this feeder extra pretty for them.
+Butterflies delight us with their beauty, so I decided to make this feeder extra pretty for them.

 How to Make a Feeder